iafan/hc/README.md

 # Output: screenshot is saved to out.png
 ```

-**This utility should be treated as EXPERIMENTAL.
-The list of commands, their behavior and invocation syntax may change in the future.**

-### Advantages
+## Advantages

-1. Ease of deployment: `hc` compiles into a binary with no system dependencies;
+1. Ease of deployment: `hc` compiles into a binary with no runtime dependencies apart from Docker;

 2. Ease of use in shell scripts or other scripting languages;

-3. Unix way of working with the data: pipe the fetched HTML or JSON
+3. Unix way of working with the data: pipe the fetched HTML, JSON or binary
-   through other streaming tools. `hc` maintains a clean separation
+   resources through other streaming tools. `hc` maintains a clean separation
    between data (STDOUT) and logging / error reporting (STDERR),
    and uses meaningful process exit codes;